DragonSenses/dataStructures/README.md

 # dataStructures
 A collection of data structures that I've made to document, maintain, and improve upon.

-Data Structures that are Tested and Implemented
+Data Structures that are Implemented, and Tested
 - ArrayList
     - ArrayIterator
 - Linked Lists